awsles/AwsServices/README.md

 # AwsServices
-List of AWS Services and Actions in CSV format.
+List of AWS Services and IAM Actions in CSV format.
 Formatted text versions are also included for browsing.

 ## Description